Cooking without salt

 Avoid Prepared Foods

-Processed foods make dinner prep easy.
-But they account for 75% of the sodium in the American diet.
-This includes:
+Ready-to-eat foods make dinner preparation easy, but they account for 75% of the sodium in the American diet.
+They include:

 - Prepared mixes